 - challenges students to do their best work

 - demonstrates exemplary concern for students

-The Symons Award for Excellence in Teaching is named for Professor T.H.B.
+The Symons Award for Excellence in Teaching is named for the late Professor T.H.B.
 Symons, the Founding President of Trent University, and is made available through the generous support of Professor and Mrs. Symons.

 The Award ($2,000, a Symons liripipe and a framed citation) is presented each year to a member of the Trent faculty or staff (full-time or part-time) in recognition of outstanding teaching in the broadest sense and, in the words of Professor Symons, "exemplary concern for students."

-The presentation of the Award is made each year at the spring Convocation and is acknowledged at a Celebration of Teaching Excellence.
+The presentation of the Award is made each year at Trent’s Celebration of Excellence.

 2020-2021 Shannon Accettone (Chemistry and Forensics)

 2017-2018 Kelly Egan (Cultural Studies and Media Studies)

 2014-2015 Marg Hobbs (Gender and Women's Studies)